tom-dell/Plex-Meta-Manager-Configs/README.md

       primary_release_date.lte: 01/01/2015
 ```

-* Genre
+### Genre

-If you scrolled a bit further down in the [tmdb_discover](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-discover) builder you would have also takes a genre field called with_genre, let's put that in there.
+If you scrolled a bit further down in the [tmdb_discover](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-discover) builder you would have also seen that the builder takes a genre field called with_genre, let's put that in there.

 > with_genres: